Ports and railways 1828 to 1839

-Joseph Pease and Partners has bought the Middlesbrough farmland Estate of William Chilton of Billingham from the tenant farmer John Whinfield Parrington.
+Joseph Pease and Partners has bought the Middlesbrough farmland estate of William Chilton of Billingham from the tenant farmer John Whinfield Parrington.
 The land by the Tees will be used for the building of a new town.
-Middlesbrough currently has a population of only 30 people.
+Middlesbrough currently has a population of only thirty people.
 The Stockton and Darlington Railway is currently being extended into Middlesbrough (it will reach it on December 27, 1830).

 1829 – Steam ferry

 William, Duke of Clarence, succeeds as King of Great Britain and Ireland following the death of his brother, King George IV.
 He is the first ruling monarch in the country not to be called George since 1714.

 Aug 1830 – Colliery disaster at Jarrow